 Welcome to Angel Airlines.
 No need to buckle.
 You are quite safe.
 Try to enjoy your flight, which will be over in less time than it took to offer this greeting.

 Try to imagine that you are a survivor in a remote forest.
 You and a companion have been surviving for weeks.
 Now you are tired and dirty.
-No, you are exhausted and filthy.
-Plus, you have suddenly found yourself alone.
-A little less than an hour ago, there had been the shout of an archangel, like a roaring trumpet, and the clouds of heaven opened wide, through which Christ and an army of angels came into view.
+More precisely, you are exhausted and filthy.
+Plus, you have suddenly found yourself alone, for a little less than an hour ago there had been the shout of an archangel, like a roaring trumpet, and the clouds of heaven opened wide, through which Christ and an army of angels came into view.
 A moment later your friend was gone.
 She had talked about such a thing happening.
 You remember her calling it a “rapture.”

-Instead of looking down on a factory and a town, you see the forest, and in the distance you see the red glow of lava just before it erupts miles into the sky in a giant mass of molten rock and black smoke and ash.
+Instead of looking down on a factory and a town like in the book, you see the forest, and in the distance you see the red glow of lava just before it erupts into the sky in a giant mass of molten rock and black smoke and ash.
 The trees below you quiver and fall like dominoes as the shock wave of the cataclysmic eruption spreads outward for many miles.
 Somehow, miraculously, you barely even feel a breeze.

 You know that you are not being raptured, for the angel told you so when you asked a moment ago.
-The angel said that tens of thousands like yourself—people who did not bow in worship to a man or take the mark of the beast—that they were being spared the effects of plague seven.
-Your companion had explained some of the plagues as they were happening, and you recall her mentioning a great global earthquake and something else—‘What was it?
-O yeah, massive, deadly hailstones.’
-Obviously, the earthquake part of the plague was already happening.
+The angel said that tens of thousands like yourself—people who did not bow in worship to the man or take the mark of the beast—that you are being spared the effects of plague seven.
+Your companion had explained some of the plagues as they were happening, and you recall her mentioning a great earthquake and something else–massive, deadly hailstones.
+Obviously, the earthquake part of the plague is already happening.
 Naturally, as a wildlife biologist, your thoughts come to bear on the animals.
 So, you ask the angel, “What about the animals?
 Are they safe too?”

-About the only thing that would surprise you at this point is if the german shepherd, the boxer, the pointer, and the retriever just about 50 feet to your left started playing poker and smoking cigars.
-As you muse on such a silly notion, the angel who brought you here is once again by your side; and with the angel there is a young child, a boy of about four years of age.
-The angel puts the child’s hand in yours and before you can say anything is gone again.
+About the only thing that would surprise you at this point is if the german shepherd, the boxer, the pointer, and the retriever, all sitting a stone’s throw to your left in a small group, started playing poker and smoking cigars.
+As you muse on such a silly notion, the angel who brought you here is once again by your side, and with him there is a young child, a boy about four years of age.
+The angel puts the child’s hand in yours, but before you can say anything he is gone again.
 Now you do start to cry, although it is a subdued cry, and you manage to smile at the boy, who happens to look up and smile back.
 My name is “Charlotte” you say.

 “Charlie,” says the boy, “but you can call me Chuck.”

-Once the people satisfy some of their immediate cravings, they all decide to fill coolers with whatever ice can be found and fill them with the best stuff.
-Everything else that will spoil goes into piles in the parking lot.
+Once the people satisfy some of their immediate cravings, a concerted effort is made to put the best stuff on ice and in coolers, assuming some can be found in good enough shape.
+Everything else that is not worth saving gets ignored or goes into large piles in the parking lot.

 While you and Chuck sit on the crushed hood of a car in the parking lot enjoying a bath of wet-wipes and watching the wolves chew on some semi-frozen corn-dogs, the angel once more appears by your side.
 “You must be wondering what the story is with Chuck,” the angel says.
-“Well, Chuck’s parents took the mark of the beast, and as Chuck was not old enough to be a part of that curse, he was yet confined within the eye of the storm of the chaos of that society.
-But now that society is no more than ashes.
-You will not find a single one of them.
-You and your fellow-survivors will not have to bury a single one of them, for they are literally ashes.”
+“Well, Chuck’s parents took the mark of the beast, a tragic end guaranteed.
+And as Chuck was not old enough to be a part of that, he was able to come out of it okay, despite being confined within that cursed society, which is no more than ashes now.
+Look though you may, you will not find a single one of them; you and your fellow-survivors will not have to bury a single one, for they are literally ashes.”

 “Speaking of ashes,” you say to the angel, “I saw enough ash go into the sky earlier today to spark a new ice-age.”